 2. When six (6) or more competitions are organized, the number of counting results will be the number of competitions less one (1).
-If a competitor has competed in more competitions that the number of counting results, the competitors’ ‘worst’ result shall be discarded in calculating their World Cup Ranking.
+If a competitor has competed in more competitions than the number of counting results, the competitors’ ‘worst’ result shall be discarded in calculating their World Cup Ranking.

 Thus, it is in the competitors best interest to compete in as many World Cup comps as possible if their goal is to have the best overall ranking.
 This is a huge yearly travel commitment and expense for the climbers.
 Perhaps this is why we aren’t seeing more Americans in the mix?

 Keeping up With the Comp(dashians): If all of this is still too confusing, or you just want to watch Alex Puccio CRUSH at the next World Cup, you can find competition schedules, current rankings, recap videos, and live-streams of the competitions at the IFSC website.
 And here’s a recap video from the World Cup comp in Innsbruck, Austria from 2013:

 The more I read the IFSC handbook, the more I wanted to run for cover and just assume the rules for King of the Hill applied.
 Let us know what else you might want to know about the mysterious world of the IFSC World Cup series and if I’m feeling extra bored, I’ll translate their 97 page handbook for you!